 |Income After Expenses||$80,000||$80,000|

-In Edward’s example above, it is clear to see that the benefits that a company offers plays a significant role in the total “compensation” a person receives.
-Unfortunately for Edward, the new opportunity above is even slightly less favorable because not all the deductions from Opportunity Inc. would qualify as a pre-tax deduction.
+In Edward’s example above, it is clear that the benefits a company offers play a significant role in the total “compensation” a person receives.
+Unfortunately for Edward, the new opportunity above is slightly less favorable because not all the deductions from Opportunity Inc. would qualify as a pre-tax deduction.

-So, if you are looking for a job or are offered a job, how do you proceed?
+So, how do you proceed if you are looking for a job or are offered a job?
 We have created the process below to help objectively evaluate the opportunity.

 How to Analyze a New Opportunity?

-1. Review all the benefits that you receive up and above salary and create a chart comparing the two different job opportunities.
+- Review all the benefits that you receive up and above salary and create a chart comparing the two different job opportunities.
+You receive up and above salary and create a chart comparing the two.
 Mark any benefit that is not included adequately from both companies as deductible or non-deductible from an income tax perspective.

-2. Estimate your out of pocket costs for the benefits that are not included from one company to the other.
+- Estimate your out-of-pocket costs for the benefits that are not included from one company to the other.

-4. Review Insurance Coverages.
+- Review Insurance coverage.
 How do the coverages compare, especially health insurance?
-Do both plans meet you and your family’s needs?
+Do both plans meet your and your family’s needs?